wswind/lightwind/README.md

 # lightwind

-lightweight help libraries for dotnet.
+Lightweight help libraries for dotnet core, to simplify the use of Castle.Core dynamic proxy.

 install with nuget:
 ```